ReubenAtherton/Machine-Learning-Dissertation-Project/README.md

 # Machine-Learning-Dissertation-Project

 My final year dissertation paper focussing on the developing Tsetlin Machine and the importance algorithm interpretability within ML models.
+I recieved an 86% grade on my final paper.

 ---